I moved. For the seventh time in five years.

 That’s a strange feeling, one I have not quite categorized as either “good” or “bad”.
 It’s liberating, right, because it’s liberating to be held accountable for your own time, space, and state of being.
 I can have friends come over and stay late without running it by anyone; I can try to make dinner and burn it and send off the fire alarm without annoying anyone but myself; I can put a jar of mayonnaise out on the coffee table and know, with full, unadulterated confidence that it will still be sitting there when I come home.
 No one is interfering with my day-today activities.

 Then again: didn’t we all, not long ago, live in caves surrounded by others?
 Others we cared for and who cared for us?
 When a fellow cave-dweller got ill, it was imperative that some empathetic acquaintance took pity and went out hunting for a wild can of chicken noodle soup to heat up over the microfire.
 We couldn’t do it alone.
 Furthermore, It can be reassuring to leave in the morning, realize the dish soap’s running a little low, come home, and find that your roommate realized it too, so picked up a fresh bottle.
-It can be nice to hear others conversing, playing video games; it reminds you that life is still going on around you.
+It can be nice to hear others conversing, playing video games or drinking boxwine; it reminds you that life is still going on around you.
 You’re not missing anything while you rest.
 It’ll be here when you wake up.

 It’s different, now.